Warnings: violence, mentions of rape

-“The Yiling Patriarch stole an omega from my family two years ago,” she said, looking heartbroken.
+“The Yiling Patriarch stole a kunze from my family two years ago,” she said, looking heartbroken.
 “She was a wonderful seamstress, and my family lost one of their greatest sources of income after she fled with him.”

 “I know,” he replied.

 He remembered when Luo Qingyang’s father had come to spend his complaints on Jin Guangshan after it happened.
-How he had begged for retribution, on behalf of the fact that his alpha heir had trained under the Jin sect since infancy, and how Jin Guangshan had refused to hear of it.
+The man had begged for retribution, on behalf of the fact that his qianyuan heir had trained under the Jin sect since infancy, and Jin Guangshan had refused to hear of it.

-Now Jin Guangshan was raising an army, because Wei Wuxian had taken the two omega hidden in the house at foot of a tower, and taken as well two of the man’s five spouses who lived secluded in quarters of their own near his chambers.
+Now Jin Guangshan was raising an army, because Wei Wuxian had taken the two kunze hidden in the house at the foot of a tower, and taken as well two of the man’s five concubines who lived secluded in quarters of their own near his chambers.

 Luo Qingyang took the letter from him.
 “I will warn sect leader Jiang,” she said ruefully.
 “But Luo Fanghua needs to go back to my family once she is found.
 You cannot allow your father to keep her, as he will keep all of the people that Wei Wuxian stole if given the chance.”

 Her words could be taken as treason of a kind, as conspiring; but Jin Zixuan was too caught in how guilty he felt for agreeing to care at all that they were.